Chaitanya2710/Weather-Prediction-Application-main/Images/readme.md

-This are the images which I used in backgroud of my project
+This are the output images of my project